International F1 Visa Student Criminal Defense, DUI Lawyer

 If you are an arrested F1 student, it is critical to consult a criminal immigration lawyer to advise you as soon as possible.

 The intersection between immigration law and criminal law is one of the most complex areas of US law.
 Chudnovsky Law is recognized as a premier student criminal defense lawyer and expert in DUI for international students.

-Our experienced immigration and Los Angeles criminal defense lawyers have a proven track record of successfully handling thousands of cases including international F1 student visa DUI, misdemeanor, felony and Federal crimes.
+Our experienced immigration and Los Angeles criminal defense lawyers have a proven track record of successfully handling thousands of cases including international F1 student visa DUI, misdemeanor shoplifting, felony and Federal crimes.

 Our #1 goal is to get your case dismissed or reduced